Poll: 26% of small businesses lack workers' comp coverage

 Workers' comp laws vary from state to state

 Whether or not a business owner is required to purchase workers' comp depends on which state the business and the employee are based in.
 More than two-thirds of states require employers to purchase workers' comp if they have even one employee.
 However, there are 14 states with less stringent requirements.
 For example, Virginia requires business owners to purchase coverage once they have at least two employees.
 In Alabama, coverage isn't required until businesses employ five or more workers.
-Texas doesn't require workers' comp coverage at all.
+Texas and South Dakota don't require workers' comp coverage at all.

 According to the poll, 19% of business owners said they weren't sure if they needed workers' comp insurance for employees who worked in another state.
 These businesses face a serious risk.
 Failure to purchase workers' comp can result in penalties ranging from fines to criminal charges, such as: